March 6-9, 2018

 Who should attend:

-Intermediate students who have a solid understanding of paint, paper and brushes; Who can control the watercolor painting techniques such as wet in wet, web on dry, dry brush, glazing, and are ready to or are exploring beyond the basics.
+Intermediate students who have a solid understanding of paint, paper and brushes; who can control the watercolor painting techniques such as wet in wet, wet on dry, dry brush, glazing, and who are ready to or are exploring beyond the basics.

 The workshop aims to help students who have a solid basis in watercolor painting to explore the innate nature of the medium.
 It will introduce the process of responding to the organic development (and surprises) of the painting, while striving to express the artist’s emotion and impulses.
 Almost every artist wishes to break away from what they know and to paint like a kid.
 This workshop will focus on this process and help students loosen up.

-In the 4 day workshop, we will study the artistic process of the watercolor masters, such as John Marin, Turner, a German guy (?) and Rob Erdle.
-The students will bring materials from their life to develop subjects to work on.
+In the 4-day workshop, the students will bring materials from their life to develop subjects to work on.
 They will then develop strategies of design, color scheme, and visual effects.
-At the end of the workshop, the students should have created 2 to 3 pieces, and studies for each.
+There will be demonstration, critique and lots of time working.

 The objectives of the workshop: